 We keep our dirty clothing in clear plastic trash bags, to contain the dust, and often remove and put on really dusty clothing outside the RV in our external storage compartments.

 All these efforts combine to our RV being quite clean upon our return home.

-Cleaning Up After.
+Cleaning Up After

 Once home we slowly and carefully remove all the sheets and cling film covering the furniture in the RV, as well as stripping the bed.
 We then carefully roll up the paper off the floor and dispose of it.
-This effectively removes almost all of the dust in the RV.
+This effectively removes almost all the dust in the RV.

 Note: Renting, borrowing or buying a large air compressor is a great way to clean all of your burner gear.
 Our bikes look almost new every year after spending an hour with the air compressor and an oil bath for the chain.
-Be careful not to blow dust into bearings, etc., just work the non lubricarted areas.
+Be careful not to blow dust into bearings, etc., just work the non-lubricated areas.
 A leaf blower is great for a first pass, and between the two you will be shocked how clean you can get all your gear.

 Some people recommend going to a laundromat to clean clothing, but we have never had a problem washing in our own machine.
 Your mileage may vary!
 We generally do small loads of all machine washable stuff, and then re-wash a second time with standard size loads.
 Wiping down the machine and re-washing my white socks using white vinegar leaves the washing machine spotless and the socks surprisingly white.

 Law Enforcement and RVs.
 On a semi-related note.
 If you are bringing bikes, be sure that the RV has a rear bike mount, and that you can mount your bikes without obscuring the license plate.
 Many RV’s don’t allow this, because the license plate is centered right above the tow hitch.

 One might think there is an easy work around - to simply remove the plate and mount it outside the bikes with zip ties.
 And then add a bike light or something to light it at night.
 Unfortunately this does not comply with Nevada law.